-However, the alkaline diet has become the latest fad adopted by normal, healthy people who claim that it lowers the acidity in their bodies.
+However, the alkaline diet has become the latest fad adopted by ordinary, healthy people who claim that it lowers the acidity in their bodies.

 What is the alkaline diet?

-At a high-level, the claim is that eating more ‘alkaline producing’ foods – including vegetables, fruit, nuts, and legumes – can help to neutralise the acidity of your body.
-Conversely, eating ‘acid producing’ foods – such as meat, dairy, eggs, and grains – can be detrimental to your health.
+At a high level, the claim is that eating more ‘alkaline producing’ foods – including vegetables, fruit, nuts, and legumes – can help to neutralise the acidity of your body.

 Where do the cracks start to show?

 The first point is that the body is highly effective at maintaining a steady acidity/alkaline balance, scientifically known as your ‘pH level’.

 Low pH (0-6) means acidic, medium pH (7) means neutral, and high pH means alkaline (pH 8-14).